 Scott Grieb, guitarist, musicologist, and composer, teaches American music and songwriting.

-Eric Lindsay, award-winning composer, brings several years of experience as a film scorer in Hollywood to MGS, where he teaches film music, remixing, producing EDM, and mixed media.
+Eric Lindsay, award–winning composer, brings several years of experience as a film scorer in Hollywood to MGS, where he teaches film music, remixing, producing EDM, and mixed media.
+He is also an expert in online course design.

 Oliver Nelson Jr., jazz flutist, teacher, and lecturer, has recorded with several jazz legends, including Benny Golson and Bela Fleck, and presented a variety of jazz workshops and classes.